csbridge/csbridge2020/templates/en/resources/section-info.md

 <!-- Section Communications -->
 ### Section Communications
 <p>
 	You will be added to <b>an Ed group specifically for your section</b>.
-This group will include you, your section leader, and about 10 of your classmates.
+This group will include you, your section leader, and about 8 of your classmates.
 You’ll all meet each other in your first section.
 </p>
 <ul>
-    <li>Your section leader will use your section’s Ed group to <b>post announcements related to section.</b></li>
+    <li>Your Section Leader will use your section’s Ed group to <b>post announcements related to section.</b></li>
     <li>Feel free to post in this Ed group to <b>connect more with the other students in your section.</b></li>
-    <li>For posts not directly related to section, use the main Code in Place Ed group.</li>
+    <li>For posts not directly related to section, use the main CS Bridge Ed group.</li>
 </ul>
 <p>
     If you need to get in touch specifically with your section leader, make a private post (to staff only) in this group.
-Your section leader is a volunteer and as such might take a while to answer your question.
-Please be patient with them.
-Do not expect your section leader to debug your assignment code, for example.
 </p>

 <hr />